supercrafter333/theRankShop/README.md

 |`/rankshop`|Open/Manage the rank shop.|`theRankShop.cmd`|

 ### Wiki
-Take a look at the [wiki of theRankShop](https://github.com/supercrafter333/theRankShop/wiki) if you need help or if you will read more over the Developer API.
+Take read the [wiki of theRankShop](https://github.com/supercrafter333/theRankShop/wiki) if you need help or if you will read more over the Developer API.

 ### License:
 This Plugin has the [Apache License 2.0](/LICENSE)!
 Plugin by supercrafter333!